gecko242/CarPiHat/README.md

 This will ensure our latch pin is held low after the Pi switches off, disabling the latch and cutting off any parasitic power draw.

 **DISCLAIMER:** No claims, representations or warranties, whether express or implied, are made to the safety, reliability, durability and performance of the CarPiHAT.
-Furthermore, Taylor-Jones Design accepts no liability whatsoever for the safety, reliability, durability and performance of the CarPiHAT.
+Furthermore, Taylor-Jones Design (TJD) accepts no liability whatsoever for the safety, reliability, durability and performance of the CarPiHAT.